Looking for AWS ParallelCluster (PC)?

 ClientIpCidr:

-Description: IP address(s) allowed to connect to nodes using SSH
+Description: IP address(s) allowed to connect to nodes using SSH or DCV.

 Default: '0.0.0.0/0'